-55. Registration of securities.
+Registration of securities

-- (1) No security shall be-

-- (a) distributed; or

-- (b) listed with any securities exchange, unless it is registered with the Commission

-(2) Registration of a security may be made by filing a distribution statement with the Commission in the prescribed form.

-(3) A distribution statement shall be effective only as to the securities set out in that statement or as otherwise prescribed.

-(4) At the time of filing a distribution statement pursuant to sub-section (2), the applicant shall pay to the Commission such fees as may be prescribed.

-(5) The effective date of a distribution statement shall be determined by the Commission.
+- (a) distributed; or - (b) listed with any securities exchange, unless it is registered with the Commission. - (2) Registration of a security may be made by filing a distribution statement with the Commission in the prescribed form. - (3) A distribution statement shall be effective only as to the securities set out in that statement or as otherwise prescribed. - (4) At the time of filing a distribution statement pursuant to subsection (2), the applicant shall pay to the Commission such fees as may be prescribed. - (5) The effective date of a distribution statement shall be determined by the Commission.

-(6) Securities that were registered under the former Act and outstanding immediately before the coming into force of this Act, shall be deemed to be registered under this Act.

-(7) Sub-section (1) shall not apply where the distribution is a limited offering made to a person who-

-- (i) is a senior officer or partner of the issuer; - (ii) is directly involved in the business of the issuer; - (iii) is an associate or relative of the issuer; - (iv) is a shareholder of the issuer; or(v) meets such other conditions as may be prescribed

-(8) Where a limited offering is made to a person listed under sub-section (7), the issuer shall-

-- (i) notify the Commission in writing of the proposed commencement date of the distribution within ten days of the first distribution of securities; and - (ii) file a post distribution statement in accordance with section 68;

-(9) Notwithstanding sub-section (7), the Commission may determine that it is in the public interest that a limited offering described in sub-section (7) be subject to the registration requirements of this Part.
+- (6) Securities that were registered under the former Act and outstanding immediately before the coming into force of this Act, shall be deemed to be registered under this Act. - (7) Subsection (1) shall not apply where the distribution is a limited offering made to a person who- - (a) is a senior officer or partner of the issuer; - (b) is directly involved in the business of the issuer; - (c) is an associate or relative of the issuer; - (d) is a shareholder of the issuer; or - (e) meets such other conditions as may be prescribed. - (8) Where a limited offering is made to a person listed under subsection (7), the issuer shall- - (a) notify the Commission in writing of the proposed commencement date of the distribution within ten business days of the first distribution of securities; and - (b) file a post-distribution statement in accordance with section 68. - (9) Notwithstanding subsection (7), the Commission may determine that it is in the public interest that a limited offering described in subsection (7) be subject to the registration requirements of this Part.

+56.-(1) Subject to section 63, no person shall trade in a security on that person's own account or on behalf of any other person where the trade would be a distribution of the security requiring registration pursuant to section (55) (1), unless a prospectus has been filed with the Commission with the prescribed fee and a receipt evidencing payment of the fee has been issued by the Commission.

-56. Prospectus Required.
+Prospectus required.